The keto chocolate avocado cookies with chocolate chips are healthy 5-ingredient avocado peanut butter cookies with only

 Baked avocado has less flavor than fresh avocado but a more intense creamy, buttery texture that makes avocado perfect to replace butter in baking.
 It makes delicious keto desserts like chocolate avocado brownies, chocolate avocado muffins or those gluten free chocolate avocado cookies.
 That is the recipe you want if you can’t choose between a brownie or a cookie.
 Those chocolate avocado cookies are the most delicious fudgy keto chocolate cookie EVER!
 It has a slight avocado taste that you can easily cover by adding few extra drops of liquid stevia – see recipe notes.
 My kids love them even with not adding any extra stevia drops.
 The texture is just amazing!

 For moist and sticky cookie dough I recommend you use a bowl of warm water.
 First of all, dip your scoop into the warm water bath.
 Then, sample out the cookie dough.
 This will prevent the dough from sticking to the scoop.
-Another options is to use two silicon spoons.
+Another options is to use two silicone spoons.
 This makes the process even easier.
-Dip the silicon spoons into hot water, use one of the spoon to push out the batter from one spoon to the cookie tray.
-Flatten the cookie surface with the back of the silicon spoon to create beautiful cookies.
+Dip the silicone spoons into hot water, use one of the spoon to push out the batter from one spoon to the cookie tray.
+Flatten the cookie surface with the back of the silicone spoon to create beautiful cookies.